Your dog’s personality may have little to do with its breed

-WASHINGTON (AP) — Research confirms what dog lovers know — every pup is truly an individual.
+WASHINGTON — Research confirms what dog lovers know — every pup is truly an individual.

 Many of the popular stereotypes about the behavior of golden retrievers, poodles or schnauzers, for example, aren’t supported by science, according to a new study.